bomonike/bomonike.github.io/palantir.md

 The Ontology is designed to represent the decisions in an enterprise, not simply the data.

-Every decision can be broken down into data, logic, and actions.
-The Ontology automatically integrates the relevant data, logic and action components into a modern, AI-accessible computing environment.

-   * Data: What are the relevant facts or truth about the world and our operations that form the context for this decision?

-   * Logic: What organizational or business rules act as guardrails for this decision?
-What are the probabilities of certain outcomes under different assumptions?
-What have we done in previous, similar situations and what have the outcomes been?
-What are the inputs from our forecasting and optimization models?

-   * Actions: What are the "kinetics" or effects of this decision - that is, how does the decision manifest in the world?
-How do we reduce or collapse the steps between taking a decision in AIP and affecting an outcome in a production setting?

 Branch: A branch on the Ontology is a separate version of that Ontology, derived from the main version, designed to enable experimentation and changes without impacting the main branch.
 This allows users to test and refine adjustments to the Ontology in an isolated environment before merging them back into the main branch.

 Proposal: A proposal is analogous to a Pull Request in a version control system, specifically tailored for Ontology branches.
 A proposal is automatically created alongside a branch and contains metadata such as reviews, name, and descriptions of the changes being merged into the main branch.
 Proposals serve as a mechanism for reviewing and approving changes made in a separate branch before they are integrated into the main Ontology.